Biden’s economic team set to prepare ambitious recovery plan, challenging Republicans’ renewed debt worries

 “An economy with unemployment below 7 percent requires a different solution than if unemployment stayed above 10 percent,” he said.

 Biden this week filled out his economic team with experts who have called for rebuilding the economy first and dealing with deficit concerns later.
-Among them are all three members of his Council of Economic Advisers -- Princeton University economist Cecilia Rouse, the incoming chair; Jared Bernstein, who advised Biden on economic policy during his vice presidency; and Heather Boushey, head of the Washington Center for Equitable Growth.
+Among them are all three members of his Council of Economic Advisers: Princeton University economist Cecilia Rouse, the incoming chair; Jared Bernstein, who advised Biden on economic policy during his vice presidency; and Heather Boushey, head of the Washington Center for Equitable Growth.
 Neera Tanden, president of the Center for American Progress who was nominated to head the Office of Management and Budget, also supports deferring deficit action.

 While Republicans cite the economy’s progress in recent months, Democrats point to a mounting toll of hardship and loss.
 Existing federal programs, including extended unemployment benefits and a moratorium on evictions, are scheduled to expire at year end.
 Roughly 3.6 million Americans have been unemployed for more than six months, four times the number at the end of April.